manuGil/lecture-notes/git-notes.md

     ```python
     """ This module counts the number of lines in standard input
-    Input: a string from the system's standard input
+    Input: strings from the system's standard input
     """
     ```
 * check status
     ```shell
     $ git status
     ```
-    > Explanation: Notice that modified files are automatically tracked by Git, however they are not automatically committed.
+    > **Explanation**: Notice that modified files are automatically tracked by Git, however they are not automatically committed.
 This is desiable because is up to the user to decide when and what to commit to the repository's history.

 #### b.
 Check Differences (review changes)

 ```shell
 $ git diff
 ```

-> Shows the difference between the current state and the most recently saved version (last commit)
+> Shows the difference between the current state of the repository, and the most recently recorded version (last commit)

 #### c.
 Add and Commit
 ```shell